Melissa Donnelly: Career

-(*) Note that the PSU Group covers some employees outside of the APS (for example, the Commonwealth Scientific and Industrial Research Organisation, the territory public services and privatised government businesses), so the true APS union member density will be slightly less than shown in the last column of the table.

-Following the COVID-19 pandemic, Donnelly was responsible for championing a "groundbreaking" working-from-home deal with the Australian Public Sector Commission in 2023 which allows public sector employees to seek unlimited working from home flexibility arrangements.
+Following the COVID-19 pandemic, Donnelly was responsible for championing a "groundbreaking" Work from home deal with the Australian Public Sector Commission in 2023 which allows public sector employees to seek unlimited working from home flexibility arrangements.

+Donnelly was elected unopposed as secretary of the ACTU following the resignation of Sally McManus in August 2026.

+Donnelly has served as a member of the Australian Labor Party National Executive since 2023.